Skip to main content

 Testing the Model in Oracle Analytics

-Now that the model is deployed, we can test it in Oracle Analytics.
+With the model deployed, you can now test it in Oracle Analytics.

 Create a new Workbook

-In the Add Data dialog, search for the newly created Subject Area and click Add to Workbook.
+In the Add Data dialog, search for your newly created Subject Area and click Add to Workbook.

 Add Data to Workbook